Surya-Ray1/bst-visualizer/README.md

-# bst-visualizer
-This web-based application allows users to visualize operations on a Binary Search Tree (BST).
-Users can perform operations such as inserting, searching, and deleting values in the tree, as well as traversing it using different traversal techniques.
-The application provides real-time animations to illustrate each step of the BST operations, making it easier to understand the underlying algorithms.
+# Binary Search Tree Visualizer

+A beginner-friendly Java application to visualize Binary Search Tree (BST) operations, including insertion, deletion, search, and traversal.

+## Features
+- Insert, delete, and search nodes in the BST.
+- Visualize the structure of the tree.
+- Perform In-Order, Pre-Order, and Post-Order traversals.
+- Real-time updates with feedback on search results.
 # Live preview
 <a href="https://surya-ray1.github.io/bst-visualizer/">click here</a>